jellyfin-archive/jellyfin-docs/general/clients/css-customization.md

 ### Scrollerless Libraries

-This will make it so Libraries and media fits neatly onto the homepage with no left to right scrolling required.
+This will make it so libraries and media fits neatly onto the homepage with no left to right scrolling required.

 ```css
 @media all and (min-width: 50em) {